ualibweb/UALIB_ChemStructures/README.md

 If the authors claimed they synthesized the substance in an experimental section and includes characterization data, we indexed it.

-* The substance name given in the dissertation is preferred and used, not a systematic name.
+* The substance name given in the dissertation is preferred and used.
 If no name is given, we generated an IUPAC name, where possible, using the NCI/CADD Chemical Identifier Resolver.

 * Duplicates are assigned the same local Registry ID (i.e., UALIB-###).
 We check for duplicates via the InChIKey, then update the original PubChem Substance record with the additional thesis reference.

 ## What is your workflow?